RetailMeNot/TestRailSDK/README.md

 * TestRun - An execution plan for a given Release, which acts as a "record" of the state of a release
 * TestInstance - A single instance of a Test Case in the context of a Test Run.
 Results of "PASS", "FAIL", "WARNING", etc are reported directly against this entity
 * TestResult - The execution record of a single Test Instance within a given Test Run

+## Entities NOT supported

+* Attachment entity is not implemented

 ## Modeling Custom Fields